-YOU'RE CARING FOR Betty Dawson, 73, who's newly admitted with dehydration and malnutrition.
-She's 5 feet 6 inches and weighs 121 pounds (55 kg).
-Her admission basic metabolic panel is normal except for a slight increase in serum sodium (149 mEq/L; normal range, 136 to 145 mEq/L) and a decrease in potassium (3.3 mEq/L; normal range, 3.5 to 5.2 mEq/L) and albumin (3.2 grams/dL; normal range, 3.5 to 4.8 grams/dL).
+ou're caring for Betty Dawson, 73, who's newly admitted with dehydration and malnutrition.
+She's 5 feet 6 inches tall and weighs 121 pounds (55 kg).
+Her admission basic metabolic panel is normal except for a slight increase in serum sodium (149 mEq/L; normal range, 136 to 145 mEq/L) and a decrease in potassium (3.3 mEq/L; normal range, 3.5 to 5.2 mEq/L).
 Her baseline magnesium level is 2.2 mg/dL (normal range, 1.8 to 2.6 mg/dL), and her baseline phosphorus level is 3 mg/dL (normal range, 2.5 to 4.5 mg/dL).
 She's initially treated with dextrose 5% in 0.45% sodium chloride solution for hydration and I.V. potassium to correct her hypokalemia.
 Ms. Dawson is diagnosed with inflammatory bowel disease and malnutrition.

-On hospital day two, she's started on parenteral nutrition (PN) at a rate that delivers 25 to 35 kcal/kg or 1,375 to 1,925 kcal/day, and her condition is stable.
-But when you assess her early in the morning on hospital day three, you note lethargy, shortness of breath, and muscle weakness.
+On hospital day 2, she's started on parenteral nutrition (PN) at a rate that delivers 25 to 35 kcal/kg or 1,375 to 1,925 kcal/day, and her condition is stable.
+But when you assess her early in the morning on hospital day 3, you note lethargy, shortness of breath, and muscle weakness.
 All of her vital signs are normal except her pulse, which has become irregular.
-Would you realize that these nonspecific signs might indicate a potentially life-threatening disorder?
+Would you recognize that these nonspecific signs might indicate a potentially life-threatening disorder?

 Severely malnourished patients can experience significant fluid shifts and electrolyte imbalances after aggressive nutritional support is initiated.
-This potentially lethal disorder, known as refeeding syndrome (RFS), is usually associated with PN, but it can also occur with enteral nutrition (EN), oral intake, or dextrose-containing I.V. fluids.1
+This potentially lethal disorder, known as refeeding syndrome, usually is associated with PN, but it also can occur with enteral nutrition, oral intake, or dextrose-containing I.V. fluids.
+To avoid potentially lethal consequences, assess a malnourished patient carefully before restarting nutrition by any route.